PavanRangani/docs/docs/prd/tasks/tasks.md

 ##### Dates section for One time or meeting/note tasks

-Rule 1: `Notification date` is not a mandatory field and it's always lower than `Start date` and `Due date` otherwise system shows an error.
+Rule 1: `Notification date` is a mandatory field and it's always lower than `Start date` and `Due date` otherwise system shows an error.

-Scenario 1.1: If the notification is not available and any of the date (Start date and due date) is inconsistent shows this error.
+Scenario 1.1: If the notification is available and any of the date (Start date and due date) is inconsistent, system shows this error.

-Scenario 1.2: If the notification is available and any of the date (Start date and due date) is inconsistent shows this error.

 Rule 2: `Start date` is a mandatory field and it's always lower than `Due date`.